What Are The 4 Ds Of Time Management?

 1. Set a realistic goal

-4. Make sure to review and revise your lists regularly
+4. Regularly review and revise your lists

 Conclusion